 About the Air Force Distance Learning Program

-The Air Force Distance Learning Program is designed to assist enlisted airmen in obtaining a college degree while in the Air Force.
-As an approved school in the United States Air Force Academic Institution (AI) portal, Empire State College is one of a number of colleges and universities offering Air University-Associate to Baccalaureate Cooperative (AU-ABC) programs, and Air Force Specialty Code (AFSC) and non-AFSC related associate and bachelor's degree programs designed to meet the educational needs of airmen based on their military training and their educational goals.
+The Air Force Distance Learning Program is designed to assist Airmen in obtaining a college degree while in the Air Force.
+As an approved school in the United States Air Force Academic Institution (AI) portal, SUNY Empire State College is one of a number of colleges and universities offering Air University-Associate to Baccalaureate Cooperative (AU-ABC) programs, and Air Force Specialty Code (AFSC) and non-AFSC related associate and bachelor's degree programs designed to meet the educational needs of airmen based on their military training and their educational goals.